Akihiko-Fuji/ser2key/README.md

 ## 💻 Supported Platforms
 ✅ **Windows** (tested) – Runs in the system tray.
 ⚠️ **Other OS** – Requires modification due to system tray dependencies.
-🔌 **Compatible with all serial devices** – RS-232C, USB serial, Bluetooth SPP mode.
+🔌 **Compatible with all serial devices** – COM port for RS-232C, USB serial, Bluetooth SPP mode.  etc.

 ---